 “If you’re not feeling comfortable, the fact you’re not going to be sleeping well and aren’t as productive will have an impact on your colleagues.
 It’s not likely just to impact you.
 It’s also likely to be impacting the team.”

-Trant agrees. “[Financial stress] not only impacts your ability to make good decisions.
-It also impacts your impulse control,” she said.
 “So, whether you shout at a customer, or take it to wider society and go home and shout at your kids, or whether you make a rash decision about something, it’s really, really fundamental.”

-How does employee financial wellbeing aid retention?
+How does supporting financial wellbeing help retention?

 Nadin explained: “If you’re being delivered something which you’re using in your everyday life and it really makes a difference, it gets to the point of ‘Well, OK, I could go and work for that company and I may get slightly more money, but I really like what’s being provided by this organisation’.
 So, I think it really does help in terms of retention.”